acryldata/datahub-actions/datahub-actions/README.md

 If successful, you'll see a message like the following in the CLI output:

 ```
-Actions Pipeline with name '<name>' is now running.
+Action Pipeline with name '<action-pipeline-name>' is now running.
 ```

 ### Running multiple Actions